Momentum-Team-13/django-uptact-mnrolando3/README.md

 1. Add a new form called `NoteForm`.
 This form should let you edit only one field, the text of the note.
 2. Add a new view to accept this form via `POST` request and add a new note to a specific contact.
 The contact will be specified via the URL, which should be `contacts/<int:pk>/notes/`.
 3. On the individual contact view that you previously added, add a form to create new notes.
 When the note is created, redirect back to the contact view.
+- view_contact.html we need a link to add a note

 Test this by adding some notes to individual contacts.